-Submissions for the SMSNA Research Fellowship in Andrology, supported by Endo are now closed.
+The application period for the 2024 SMSNA Research Fellowship in Andrology, supported by Endo, is currently open through April 15, 2024.

 1 grant of up to $25,000.

 This research fellowship program is to support clinical and/or basic research in men's health with a focus on Andrology, and foster development of expertise in the field of men's health.
 The funding is intended to supplement post-doctoral research activities and conference participation to present those activities.

 Institution is located with North America (US/Canada)

 A medical doctor (MD/DO) who will have completed their residency training by the start of the award term and is within 5 years of completing their clinical training, and/or a PhD who is considered a post-doctoral fellow in training in a research lab and is within 7 years of completing their degree.

 For all human research, IRB number and approval must be documented.
 Pre-clinical animal research should be reviewed and approved by the ACAR at funding institution.

 Proof of institutional support for salaries and benefits should be provided at time of application (letter from department chair, dean or designated institutional officer).

 Letters of Support: